Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Switching Layers Opinion Dynamics

-In an alternative view of dynamic social systems, agents can be seen as \emph{alternating} between interaction modalities, such as more commonly interacting over social media platforms and only intermittently exchanging opinions over in-person networks.
+In an alternative view of dynamic social systems, agents can be seen as \emph{alternating} between interaction modalities (e.g., more commonly interacting over social media platforms and only intermittently exchanging opinions in person).
 We model this behavior with a periodic switching mechanism between $G_1$ and $G_2$, where $G_1$ and $G_2$ are defined as earlier.

 Specifically, we assume agents' opinions evolve in $G_1$ under matrix $A$ for $k$ steps.
 Then, agents switch to $G_2$ and their opinions evolve under matrix $B$ for one step, before again switching back to $G_1$, with this alternating process repeated.
 The cost function for agent $i$ at time $t$ is defined as being dependent only on the active layer: